 Can I do a border run to somewhere other than Oman?

 Absolutely.
 The only reason there is a preference for Oman is that it can easily be done by road.
 You can leave from any UAE airport after day 30 but before day 40 and still return to the UAE and get a new tourist visa issued if you are eligible for a tourist visa on arrival.

 Please check your eligibility before travelling on the government.ae website

-Top tips for making a successful Oman border run in 2020
+Top tips for making a successful Oman border run

 - Mid-week will always be quieter and easier than weekends when there will be a lot more GCC traffic.

 - Avoid public holiday weekends!
 There tends to be far more tourist traffic and borders become very busy.

 - Ensure everyone in your travelling party has a minimum of six months left on their passport and space for visa stamps.